 We Asked People What They Know About Obamacare.
-See If You Know The Answers.
+See If You Know The Answers

 Still, most people don't want lawmakers to repeal the law until they have a replacement plan in place.
 Only 14 percent favor repeal without a replacement plan.

 That message seems to have gotten through to lawmakers.
-Earlier this month, Republican leaders in the House and Senate were advocating an immediate Obamacare repeal, with a slow phase out while they consider ways to replace the law so people who have insurance can still get it.
+Earlier this month, Republican leaders in the House and Senate were advocating an immediate Obamacare repeal, with a slow phaseout while they consider ways to replace the law so people who have insurance can still get it.

 But many lawmakers walked those plans back this week in statements and via Twitter.
 Some, including President-elect Donald Trump, said they did not want to see a repeal until a replacement is ready.